cs3110/textbook/src/chapters/ds/rb.md

             all nodes in d
 ```

-Therefore, we can transform the tree to restore the invariant locally by
+Therefore, we can transform the tree to restore the Local Invariant by replacing
-replacing any of the above four cases with:
+any of the above four cases with:

 ```text
          Ry